Nagendra1997/mesibo-documentation/mesibo-modules.md

   .
 }
 ```
-The config items that you specify in the module configuration file, will be available during module initialisation,as an argument to the initialization function `mesibo_module_<module name>_init` which is of type [module_configs_t](#data-structures)

 For example, for a module named `test` you can provide the configuration details as follows.
 ```
 module = test {